andersonfrailey/UBI_LaTex/paper.md

 %\floatfoot{A note}
 \end{figure}

 These reforms have a regressive impact on the MTR, raising it for low and medium income earners while leaving it largely unchanged for high income earners.
 This results in an increase in the MTR of approximately $10$ percentage points for primary income earners in the lowest two income percentiles.
 Primary earners with medium incomes experience an average increase in the MTR of approximately $5$ percentage points.
 Secondary income earners experience an even larger increase in MTR, with an increase of $20$ percentage points for the lowest two income percentiles and an increase of approximately $10$ percentage points for those with medium incomes.
 Those in the $30\%$ to $40\%$ income percentile see little change in their MTR, as the baseline rapidly increases for these individuals.
-These results are illustrated in the following charts.
+These results are illustrated in figures \ref{figure:h3}, \ref{figure:h4}, and \ref{figure:h5}.

 \begin{figure}[H]
 \centering